j-c8778/IR_Remote_Pump/README.md

 # IR_Remote_Pump
 ## Code that runs on an Arduino Mega that will:
-### -Remotely control a submersible pump that does the following:
+### Provides remote control for a submersible pump that does the following:
    -Runs the pump when commanded for a specified amount of time
    -Is controlled by an IR Remote
-   -Has a timer to cycle the pump periodically
    -Has an ultrasonic sensor to check supply tank level
    -Cycles a buzzer if level is not above 6 inches -Will not start the pump if level is to low
+   -Has a timer to cycle the pump periodically

-## NOTE: IN THE CURRENT VERSION, COPY AND PASTE TO THE ARDUINO IDE, GITHUB HAS THIS AS A C++ FILE
+## NOTE: IN THE CURRENT VERSION, COPY AND PASTE TO THE ARDUINO IDE, UPLOADED TO GITHUB AS AN C++ FILE, WRITTEN IN VISUAL STUDIO

 To Do:
 [ ] -Add buzzer functionality